Code optimization example

 ORDER BY A00."rowid", A01."rowid"

-We successfully improved our query to make a single database roundtrip, regardless of how many NFTs are in the table.
+We successfully improved our query to make a single database roundtrip regardless of the number of NFTs in the table.